 First Nations, Inuit and Métis women and girls have greater access to shelters if they live in urban centres, but these shelters may not provide services and programs tailored to their specific needs.

-Please speak out now and contact Minister Bennett without delay.
+Please speak out now and contact Minister Philpott without delay.

-- Start with “Dear Minister Bennett” and a sentence or two about yourself.
+- Start with “Dear Minister Philpott” and a sentence or two about yourself.